-From Renee on January 24th, 2008 in Decks and Patios
+From Engineering on January 24, 2008 in Decks and Patios

 There’s a lot of hype on ipe when it comes to hardwood decking material.
 In a recent interview, Dave Andersen of Monarch Gardens compared ipe to mahogany, stating that more and more of his customers are showing interest in the dense wood.
 At the same time, many other choices in hardwood are hitting the market.
 We recently spoke with Dan Ivancic of Advantage Lumber, who adds tigerwood, cumaru, and garapa to the list.
 While Ivancic concurs that ipe is the most sought after, he says other hardwood materials are more cost effective while offering similar properties to ipe.